iamrkcheers/tictactoe/README.md

-# TicTacToe
+# tictactoe

-The renowned TicTacToe App on Android. *'vs player' mode*
+The renowned TicTacToe App on Android. *'vs player' mode*.